suzanshakya/dotfiles.2021/README.md

 # To setup minimal installation that includes zsh 'optimizations'
 make

-# To install python via pyenv:
-make install-python

 # To install alacritty, tmux, neovim & python
 make hacker-env

+# If you need to install only python, you can do:
+make install-python

 # To install misc packages such as nginx, node, openjdk, gh, bat
 make misc